Pamela Tiffin

 Pamela Tiffin Wonso (October 13, 1942 – December 2, 2020) was an American film and television actress.

 Early life

 Tiffin was born in Oklahoma City to Stanley Wonso and Grace Irene (Tiffin) Wonso of Russian and British ancestry, but grew up in suburban Chicago, where she achieved success as a teen model.
 She attended Hunter College and appeared in a short film, Music of Williamsburg (1960).

 Hollywood career

-Tiffin was vacationing in Hollywood when she visited the Paramount Pictures lot at the age of 19.
-She was spotted by producer Hal B. Wallis, who had her screen tested.
-This led to her being cast in the film version of Summer and Smoke (1961).
+While vacationing in Hollywood at the age of 18, Tiffin visited the Paramount Pictures lot and was spotted by producer Hal B. Wallis, who arranged for her to take a screen test.
+As a result, she was cast in the film version of Summer and Smoke, which was released in 1961.